mbzuai-oryx/GeoChat/README.md

 ```

 ## GeoChat Weights and Demo
-Please check out our [Model Zoo](https://github.com/mbzuai-oryx/GeoChat/blob/main/docs/MODEL_ZOO.md) for all public GeoChat checkpoints, and check [LoRA.md](https://github.com/mbzuai-oryx/GeoChat/blob/main/docs/LoRA.md) for instructions on how to run the demo.
+Please check out our [Model Zoo](https://github.com/mbzuai-oryx/GeoChat/blob/main/docs/MODEL_ZOO.md) for all public GeoChat checkpoints, and check [LoRA.md](https://github.com/mbzuai-oryx/GeoChat/blob/main/docs/LoRA.md) for instructions on how to run the demo and training.

 ## Train